 Establish clean network hygiene through employee training

-Because data encrypted through ransomware attacks are almost never able to be recovered completely, the FBI states that the frequent backup and securing of data in a physical hard drive or cloud service is “critical in ransomware recovery.”
+Data encrypted through ransomware attacks are rarely recovered entirely.
+The FBI states that the frequent backup and securing of data in a physical hard drive or cloud service is “critical in ransomware recovery.”

-To ensure consistent, clean network hygiene across an entire company, comprehensive training programs for new and existing employees should be conducted, particularly when certain practices change.
+Conduct comprehensive training programs for new and existing employees to ensure consistent, clean network hygiene across an entire company, particularly when certain practices change.
 Learn more about information security standards or further tips on cyber attack prevention to your data safe.

 Held Ransom with Encrypted Data?
 Here’s What to Do

-So you’ve found yourself locked out of your computer or other devices after having accidentally clicked on a malicious link – and now, a pop-up message has appeared demanding a sum of $10,000… or else.
+So you’ve found yourself locked out of your computer or other devices after accidentally clicking on a malicious link – and now, a pop-up message has appeared demanding a sum of $10,000… or else.
 What should you do?

-For starters, U.S. government law enforcement agencies agree: to ensure the smoothest recovery process (if possible at all), paying the ransom is never advised – no matter how much has been demanded.
+For starters, U.S. government law enforcement agencies agree: to ensure the smoothest recovery process (if possible at all), paying the ransom is never advised – no matter how much money they demand.

-According to the FBI, some victims who paid reported having never been provided keys to decrypt their data.
+According to the FBI, some paying victims reported never receiving keys to decrypt their data.
 Others were subsequently retargeted in separate attacks or asked to pay more money.

 “Paying (a ransom) could inadvertently encourage this criminal business model.”